iterative/dvc.org/content/docs/start/data-pipelines.md

   and which commands will generate the pipeline results (such as an ML model).
   Storing these files in Git makes it easy to version and share.
 - _Continuous Delivery and Continuous Integration (CI/CD) for ML_ - describing
-  projects in way that it can be reproduced (built) is the fist necessary step before introducing CI/CD systems.
+  projects in way that it can be reproduced (built) is the first necessary step before introducing CI/CD systems.
 See our sister project, [CML](https://cml.dev/) for some examples.